Flamingo, Florida: Flamingo today

 There are three new plans to increase ecotourism with improvements to Flamingo, two of which include rebuilding the destroyed facilities.
 All plans include keeping the historic gas station and Mission 66 visitor center facility.
 Handicap access will also be added and employee housing and backwater chickees will be replaced in all three plans.
 Unlike the previous cabins which had been built on the ground, there is a plan for 24 elevated cabins.
 They would have earth-friendly technology, such as solar hot water and water-harvesting systems.

 During the winter of 2013–14, Everglades National Park tested a new structure that is a cross between a tent and a cabin.
 Called an eco-tent, it is a prototype for a new type of lodging.
 The tent structure is elevated, so one does not have to sleep on the ground.
 The tent sits on a 14-foot square wooden platform, and is designed to take advantage of the breezes coming off of Florida Bay and efficiently move warm air out of the tent.
 It is currently furnished with bed frames, a table, and chairs.
 The eco-tent was first used in December 2013 and was available until April 2014.
 Newly designed eco-tents and platform walkways were built as of 2019.

+The Flamingo Lodge & Restaurant opened in October 2023.

-Flamingo Visitor Center
+Guy Bradley Visitor Center

-The Flamingo Visitor Center is the pink building located at the end of Florida State Road 9336 overlooking Florida Bay.
+The Guy Bradley Visitor Center is a pink building located at the end of Florida State Road 9336 overlooking Florida Bay.
 The visitor center offers many services, which includes backcountry camping permits, trip planning for Wilderness Waterway as well as trail maps, educational displays and informational brochures.

 There was a restaurant & bar located inside the visitor center building, named Buttonwood Café.
 It was the only place to eat inside the Everglades National Park, which offered dining services only during the winter season.
-The facility was severely damaged by Hurricane Wilma in 2005 and by Hurricane Irma in 2017 and is currently closed.
+The facility was severely damaged by Hurricane Wilma in 2005 and by Hurricane Irma in 2017, after which it was closed for reconstruction.
+It reopened, newly renamed to the Guy Bradley Visitor Center, in 2023.